 Here’s some essential storm chasing gear that I recommend you consider:

-• A weather radio.
+- A weather radio.
 Listening to a weather radio may help you in your chase, primarily when warnings are issued.
-An emergency weather radio can help you be sure you’re on a storm that has the highest potential to produce severe weather.
-Your judgment will help you much more, though, as warnings often provide insufficient time to catch up to a severe storm if you’re not nearby.
+An emergency weather radio can help you ensure you’re on a storm that has the highest potential to produce severe weather.
+Your professional judgment will help you much more, though, as warnings often provide insufficient time to catch up to a severe storm if you’re not nearby.
 Take a look at our guide to see the best weather radios.

-• Food.
+- Food.
 This seems funny to add here, but you’ll likely be on the road for long periods.
 You’ll only want to stop for quick breaks, especially on busy days, where time is of the essence.
-Bring a cooler along in the car with snacks and drinks.
+Bring along a cooler with snacks and drinks that you can eat on the go.

 What Storm Chasing Video Sells?